terracenter/gentoo_install/README.md

     nano -w /etc/genkernel.conf
     ```

-    Make sure that `LVM` and `LUKS` are set to `yes` otherwise the system will not boot.
-Leave the rest of options as they are:
+    Ensure that `LVM` and `LUKS` are set to `yes`; otherwise, the system will not boot.
+Leave the rest of the options as they are:

     ```shell
     # Add LVM support